brandonchaffee/arbitria/docs/mod-appendix.rst

 Requirements        - Spender must not be currently in a vote
                     - Recipient must not be from zero ``address``
                     - Spender must have sufficient balance
-                    - Sender allowance must have sufficient to amount being transfered
+                    - Sender allowance must have sufficient to amount being transferred

 Returns             ``bool`` success of transfer
 ================    ====================================================